Express Visit to Auschwitz-Birkenau

 |

-An element everywhere present, of this landscape, however, recalls the function of places.
-These are cement posts, aligned as far as the eye can see on one or more rows, high like twice a man or a woman, and finished in the shape of a crook; they are connected by barbed wires themselves connected to ceramic studs embedded in the concrete of the posts, at regularly spaced heights.
-Closer at the bottom and at the top, less in the center, the barbed wire lines insulated by the ceramic pads are thus ready for highly efficient electrification. |
+An element that is present everywhere in this landscape, however, recalls the function of places.
+These are cement posts, lined up as far as the eye can see on one or more rows, high as two times a man or a woman, and finished in the shape of a crook; they are connected by barbed wire wires themselves connected to ceramic studs embedded in the concrete of the posts, at regularly spaced heights.
+Closer at the bottom and at the top, less in the center, the barbed wire lines insulated by ceramic studs are thus ready for highly efficient electrification. |

 ||